google/WebFundamentals/src/site/the-essentials/multi-device-layouts/rwd-patterns/index.markdown

 {:toc}

-Most layouts used by responsive web pages can be categorized into one of five patterns, mostly fluid, column drop, layout shifter, tiny tweaks and off canvas.
+Most layouts used by responsive web pages can be categorized into one of five
-In some cases, a page may use a combination of patterns, for example column drop
+patterns: mostly fluid, column drop, layout shifter, tiny tweaks and off canvas.
-+ off canvas.
+In some cases, a page may use a combination of patterns, for example column drop and off canvas.
 These patterns, originally identified by [Luke Wroblewski](http://www.lukew.com/ff/entry.asp?1514), provide a solid starting point for any responsive page.

 ### The patterns

-To create simple, easy to understand samples, each sample was built using [`flexbox`](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes), typically with three content `div`'s contained within a primary container `div`.
+To create simple, easy-to-understand samples, each sample was built using [`flexbox`](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Flexible_boxes), typically with three content `div`'s contained within a primary container `div`.
  Each sample was written starting with the smallest view first and breakpoints